A Motherless Tribe

 Last August I attended the first ever Motherless Daughters Retreat with Hope Edelman and Claire Bidwell Smith whose books I have devoured and cherished.
 I had just finished reading Claire’s second book After This when I decided to look her up on social media.
 The timing was immaculate.
 The first post of hers that I saw was in reference to the Ojai Motherless Daughters Retreat and I really wanted to go.
 It was to be held in August and I was getting married in September.
 Preparing for our wedding without my mother was proving challenging.
 I was missing Mam in a whole new way.
 The prospect of spending a weekend with Hope, Claire and a group of motherless daughters who lost their mothers early in life comforted me.
 I was terribly disappointed to learn that the retreat was booked to capacity, but within days of contacting Hope there was a cancellation and after several others on the cancellation list had been contacted I was offered the spot.
 I literally jumped out of my office chair with joy.

-The weekend I spent in Ojai with twenty four beautiful, strong, vibrant, inspiring ladies was truly a gift.
+The weekend I spent in Ojai with twenty three beautiful, strong, vibrant, inspiring ladies was truly a gift.
 Twenty four of us, from diverse backgrounds, arrived from across the USA, Canada and Australia.
 We sat together and shared our deeply personal stories of mother loss.
 We nodded, cried, laughed, sighed.
 We understood each other’s pain.
 Our stories were different, but the same.
 Our mothers were taken from us way too soon and we continue to miss them every single day.

 What a powerful and comforting experience for me to be in a space with twenty four women who understood my grief, why some days were so hard and others so good.
 Why, after so many years, we still long for the mother who loved and cared for us as nobody else can.
 We worked through things together.
 We held space for each other.
 We talked and we listened.
 The most valuable piece of this experience, for me personally, is the sisterhood I gained.
 I found my tribe in Ojai.
 We continue to connect online regularly and when we’re feeling anxious, down or confused about something we have a safe place to share our thoughts.
 We celebrate happy times, like weddings and birthdays, and we hold a special place in our hearts for each other.